evantahler/nodeChecker/readme.markdown

 		}
 	}

-### Twitter Search
-I will listen for tweets about your query.
-This action requires an authenticated twitter user and an application.
-Create one here https://dev.twitter.com/apps/new.

-**True**: If I could reach the host and the response was valid

-**False** If something went wrong with the request

-**Example Configuration**

-	{
-		"name":"tweets_for_modcloth",
-		"type":"twitterSearch",
-		"frequencyInSeconds":60,
-		"entriesToKeep":100,
-		"params":{
-			"consumer_key": "xxx",
-			"consumer_secret": "xxx",
-			"access_token_key": "xxx",
-			"access_token_secret": "xxx",
-			"query": "modcloth"
-		}
-	}

-### Facebook Search
-I will query public posts for your query.

-**True**: If I could reach the host and the response was valid

-**False** If something went wrong with the request

-**Example Configuration**

-	{
-		"name":"facebook_for_modcloth",
-		"type":"facebookSearch",
-		"frequencyInSeconds":10,
-		"entriesToKeep":100,
-		"params":{
-			"query": "modcloth"
-		}
-	}

 ### Google Analytics
 I will retrieve information from Google Analytics.
 You can provide a fixed start and end time, or the optional parameter of 'trailingTimeseriesHours' which will retrieve information from now back N hours.